Seyyed Hossein Nasr

-Born in Tehran, Nasr completed his education in Iran and the United States, earning a bachelor's degree in physics from Massachusetts Institute of Technology, a master's in geology and geophysics, and a doctorate in the history of science from Harvard University.
+Born in Tehran, Nasr completed his education in the Imperial State of Iran and the United States, earning a B.A. in physics from Massachusetts Institute of Technology, a M.A. in geology and geophysics, and a doctorate in the history of science from Harvard University.
 He returned to his homeland in 1958, turning down teaching positions at MIT and Harvard, and was appointed a professor of philosophy and Islamic sciences at Tehran University.
-He held various academic positions in Iran, including vice-chancellor at Tehran University and President of Aryamehr University, and established the Imperial Iranian Academy of Philosophy at the request of Empress Farah Pahlavi, which soon became one of the most prominent centers of philosophical activity in the Islamic world.
+He held various academic positions in Iran, including vice-chancellor at Tehran University and president of Aryamehr University, and established the Imperial Iranian Academy of Philosophy at the request of Empress Farah Pahlavi, which soon became one of the most prominent centers of philosophical activity in the Islamic world.
 During his time in Iran, he studied with several traditional masters of Islamic philosophy and sciences.

-The 1979 revolution forced him to exile with his family to the United States, where he has lived and taught Islamic sciences and philosophy ever since, establishing himself as one of the world's leading representatives of the Islamic philosophical tradition and the perennialist school of thought.
+In 1979, the Islamic Revolution in Iran forced him to exile with his family to the United States, where he has lived and taught Islamic sciences and philosophy ever since.
+He has been an active representative of the Islamic philosophical tradition and the perennialist school of thought, especially its Traditionalist stream.

 Nasr's works offer a critique of modern worldviews as well as a defense of Islamic and perennialist doctrines and principles.
-He argues that knowledge has become desacralized in the modern period, which means that it has been severed from its divine source—God or the Ultimate Reality—and he calls for its resacralization through sacred traditions and sacred science.
+Central to his argument is the claim that knowledge has become desacralized in the modern period, meaning that it has become severed from its divine source – God or the Ultimate Reality – which calls for its resacralization through the utilization of sacred traditions and sacred science.
 Although Islam and Sufism are major influences on his writings, his perennialist approach inquires into the essence of all orthodox religions, regardless of their formal particularities.
-He is considered a key thinker on the environment, particularly in terms of Islamic environmentalism and resacralization of nature.
+His environmental philosophy is expressed in terms of Islamic environmentalism and resacralization of nature.
 He is the author of over fifty books and more than five hundred articles.

 Biography

-Origins
+Early life

-Seyyed Hossein Nasr was born on 7 April 1933 in Tehran to Seyyed Valiollah Nasr, who was a physician to the royal family, philosopher and homme de lettres, and one of the founders of modern education in Iran.
-Nasr's parents were originally from Kashan.
-His mother was well-versed in Persian literature and poetry.
-He is a descendant of Sheikh Fazlollah Nouri from his mother's side, is the cousin of Iranian philosopher Ramin Jahanbegloo as well as the father of American academic Vali Nasr.

-The surname "Nasr", which means "victory", was given to his grandfather by the Shah.
-The title "Seyyed" indicates a descendant of the Prophet Muhammad.
+Seyyed Hossein Nasr was born on April 7, 1933 in Tehran, Imperial State of Iran, to Seyyed Valiollah Nasr, who was a physician to the Iranian royal family, philosopher, and homme de lettres, and one of the founders of modern education in Iran.
+He is a descendant of Sheikh Fazlollah Nouri from his mother's side, is the cousin of Iranian philosopher Ramin Jahanbegloo, as well as the father of American academic Vali Nasr.
+The surname "Nasr", which means "victory", was given to his grandfather by Reza Shah.
+The honorific title "Seyyed" indicates a descendant of the Islamic prophet Muhammad.